From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 The Restoration Laboratory has 13 specialized workers in metals, ceramics, wood, textiles, paintings and graphics.

 This palace built in 1797 by Muhammed Hasan Khan was the summer residence for the Shaki Khans.
-Along with the Historic Center of Shaki along with the palace were inscribed as UNESCO World Heritage Sites.
-Of the entire complex, the summer palace with its decorative tiles, fountains and stained-glass windows with dark blue and turquoise-tiled interior is the only surviving building.
+The Historic Center of Shaki along with the palace were inscribed as UNESCO World Heritage Sites.
+Of the entire complex, the summer palace with its decorative tiles, fountains and stained-glass windows with dark blue and the turquoise-tiled interior is the only surviving building.
 The complex once included a winter palace, residences of the Khan’s family and servants’ quarters.

 The resort doesn’t only offer winter season activities, but also summer season activities.
 You can still visit the resort in the summer to enjoy the fun arranged activities for all age groups such as adventure parks, inflatable castles, mountain Segway, children quad and horse riding in addition to Nordic walking and trekking.

-Georgia is part of the Caucasus region and has been a center of civilization even before the Classical era.
-Georgia’s adoption of Christianity in the 4th century contributed greatly in the country’s spiritual and political unification.
+Georgia is part of the Caucasus region and has been a centre of civilization even before the Classical era.
+Georgia’s adoption of Christianity in the 4th century contributed greatly to the country’s spiritual and political unification.
 The Golden Age of the Unified Kingdom of Georgia was under the rule of King David the Builder and Queen Tamar the Great in the 12th and early 13th centuries.

 What Not to Miss in Georgia